 Informal discussions, held over several years, resulted in the British Myriapod Group and the British Isopoda Study Group merging to form the British Myriapod and Isopod Group (BMIG).
 This merger was agreed in 2000 by those attending the annual field meeting at Saffron Walden.
 Within BMIG, the recording schemes, BMIG newsletter and the renamed Bulletin of the British Myriapod and Isopod Group are organised much as before.

 Following the recent deaths of two internationally respected British myriapodologists (Ted Eason (1915-99) (left) and Gordon Blower (1923-2001) (right), Helen Read organised a one-day international conference, hosted by BMIG and Manchester University, to celebrate their scientific and personal contributions.
-Papers from the conference were published in BMIG Bulletin 19, published in 2003.
+Papers from the conference were published in BMIG Bulletin 19 (2003).